ray-x/nvim/README.md

 Please backup this folder if necessary

-The setup needs nvim0.8+.
-For earlier release, please check packer branch.
+The setup targets Neovim 0.12+.
+For earlier releases, please check older branches.
 A patched nerd font is needed.
 Also if you start nvim from terminal, make sure it support nerdfont and emoji

 ### missing sqlite, libsqlite3